 But happily, as far as we know it doesn’t make them sick.
 At the time of writing, no dogs with coronavirus have shown any symptoms of feeling sick.
 Interestingly though, cats have had mild symptoms.

 ‘Can I get coronavirus from my dog?’ is perhaps an even more important question.
 The good news is that while dogs can get coronavirus from humans, the research so far shows that they don’t spread it.

-So, no concerns there at this point in time.
+So, thankfully, no COVID-19 and assistance dogs concerns at this point in time.

 Having said that, even though dogs aren’t thought to spread the virus to other animals or people, they should still be socially distanced if they test positive.
 Further, the virus is still relatively new and can mutate.
 So take a ‘better safe than sorry’ approach and practice COVID-safe guidelines.

 If you’re concerned your dog may have coronavirus speak to your vet about getting them tested.

 Protecting your assistance dog from COVID-19

 Our service dogs are working dogs and they go everywhere we do.
 They’re usually regularly exposed to other people, and often to other assistance dogs and pets.
 They work with and assist us in our daily lives.

 So even though dogs may not get sick when they have the virus, or pass it on to us, we should protect them where we can.